replicatedhq/help-center/content/docs/kubernetes/getting-started/docker-registries.md

 Images stored in the Replicated private registry can be accessed by adding a static `imagePullSecret` to any container definition that references a private image.
 Replicated will automatically create a secret named `replicatedregistrykey` and deploy it with your application.
 Referencing this secret will make your private images available on the target cluster.

-{{< linked_headline "Referencing External Images" >}}
+{{< linked_headline "Bundling Airgap Images" >}}

-All external (to Replicated) images included in your Kubernetes application must be specified in the `images` section of your YAML in order to be included in the airgap bundle your customer will download and install.
+All images included in your Kubernetes application must be specified in the `images` section of your YAML in order to be included in the airgap bundle your customer will download and install.

 ```yaml
 images: